March 04, 2021

 Centralize Insurance In One Place

 There are several NON-TAX reasons businesses choose to form a captive insurance company.
 The existence of a captive insurance company makes the business more profitable and appealing to third parties.
-Remember, since you can’t beat the traditional insurance marketplace, you might as well BECOME ONE.
+Remember, since you can’t beat the traditional insurance companies, you might as well BECOME ONE.

 The contents of this article are for general informational purposes only and Risk Strategies Company makes no representation or warranty of any kind, express or implied, regarding the accuracy or completeness of any information contained herein.
 Any recommendations contained herein are intended to provide insight based on currently available information for consideration and should be vetted against applicable legal and business needs before application to a specific client.